 and a good conscience and a sincere faith” (1Tim 1-5).
 If we insist on

-studying words, a useful course would be to look for trends made by the number
+studying words, a useful course would be to look for trends in the number

-of times the Bible uses a certain word, showing its significance and giving us
+of instances the Bible uses a certain word or concept, showing significance and giving

-Bible, then we should give it a stronger weight than a word that is used only
+Bible, then we should give it stronger weight than a word that is used only

 three times.
 The scarlet thread running through Scripture from Genesis to

-Revelation is the cross of our Lord Christ; we should therefore focus on that
+Revelation is the cross of our Lord Jesus Christ; we should therefore focus on that

-and broaden our scope from there, but to focus on a word is useless according to
+and broaden our scope from there, but to focus our attention on words is useless according to

 Paul, and leads to the ruin of the hearers.